-This project is ongoing research about Russian people in Jersey, Channel Islands.
+This project is ongoing research about Russian speaking people in Jersey, Channel Islands.

-Having moved to a new place, I immediately discovered a small Russian speaking community.
-I wanted to know more about the Russian presence on the island.
+Having moved to a new place, I immediately discovered Russian speaking community – Jersey residents coming from Latvia, Lithuania, Russia, Ukraine, and Belorus.
+I wanted to know more about the presence of Russian speaking people on the island.
 My history teacher always said – our past is unpredictable.

-I’ve discovered that in 1799 there were 5000 Russian troops in Jersey for 1year as part of Russian-Napoleonic wars mission.
-They lived in isolation in a remote area in The Gorey village.
+I’ve discovered that in 1799 there were 5000 Russian Empire troops in Jersey, staying on the island for one year as part of the Russian-Napoleonic wars mission.
+They lived in isolation in a remote area in the Gorey village.
 Memories of the local people are scarce, and most are of a sympathetic character.
 Those Russian soldiers were ill-treated by commanders with a lot of beatings going on.
 They were in poor health and wore very worn clothes.
 Because they were not appropriately fed, they sourced food illegally.
 They would drink up anything reminding alcohol if they could find it, and so on…

 That one year seemed to vanish in history, but in 1942 another 6000 Russians arrived.
-This time, “Russian slave workers” (prisoners of war without any human rights for being graded as “under humans” in nazi value system) were brought to occupied Jersey as free labour to build reinforcements – bunkers, roads, etc.
+This time, “Russian slave workers” (prisoners of war without any human rights for being graded as “under humans” in the nazi value system) were brought to occupied Jersey from the Soviet Union, mainly from Ukraine, as free labour to build reinforcements – bunkers, roads, etc.

-For most of the islanders, the memories are similar – echelons marching to/back from work, terrible clothes and hygiene, poor health.
+For most of the islanders, the memories of these people are similar – echelons marching to/back from work, terrible clothes and hygiene, and poor health.
 It was “presence without presence”, they lived in guarded camps; therefore, there was no communication and any possible cultural exchange.
 Members of the resistance group on the island helped escaped Russians to resume normal life, they helped to hide about 15 escapees.
-As they became perceived more as real individuals, intellectual conversation was possible.
-Everyone realized “this person” can be interesting, can be amusing and can be a friend.
+As they became perceived more as real individuals, the intellectual conversation was possible.
+Everyone realized “this person” can be interesting, can be amusing, and can be a friend.

 You can read the first impressions of Bob Le Sawyer, one of the leaders of the resistance, who is turning 100 this year.
 You can also watch the movie “Another mother’s son”, based on a true story about “Bill”/Feodor Buriy.

-Today, I want to remember those officially buried in Jersey during the occupation by writing their names in Russian, native language to most of them (they were of many nationalities from USSR, but generally perceived and called “Russians”).
-I have not found the official list in Russian so far, so this is a translation from English, and there can be transcription mistakes.
+Today, I want to remember those officially buried in Jersey during the occupation by writing their names in Russian, paying tribute to the way they were named on the island – Russians/Russian slave workers, though they were of many nationalities from the former USSR.
+I have not found any official list in Russian archives so far, so this is a translation from English, and there can be some transliteration mistakes.

 Аксёнов Иван Антонович